 My favorite (affordable) caramels are Werther’s® soft (not original) caramels (not sponsored).
 These caramels have a great flavor, hold their shape well, and we think they’re perfect in these cookies.

 These cookies are BIG (bakery style!), so we like to add two full caramels.
-A good alternative to caramels would be Rolo® candies — I’d recommend using 2-3 per cookie.
+A good substitute for caramels in this recipe would be Rolo® candies.
+Try using 2-3 per cookie.

 Process shots-- images of the caramels being added to the center of the dough and the dough being rolled into a ball and baked